-When Irvine Welsh decided to revisit Begbie, the terrifying hard man of Trainspotting fame, on Christmas day, it brought together all the best elements of his writing: dark humour, tense action and a brutal dissection of troubled masculinity.
-You'll never look at Brussel sprouts in the same way again.
+When Irvine Welsh decided to revisit Begbie, the terrifying hard man of Trainspotting fame, on Christmas Day, it brought together all the best elements of his writing: dark humour, tense action and a brutal dissection of troubled masculinity.
+You'll never look at Brussels sprouts in the same way again.

 A story for children, yes, but it's no surprise English literature's greatest proponent of the bon mot infused his fairytales with plenty of sumptous allegories for adult foibles such as vanity, gread and pride.
 This is perhaps his best.

 Translated into English for the first time, Bee Honey is a quiet, contemplative look at the meaning of motherhood and the duty it entails, whatever culture you're brought up in.